Relational Communication

-We set the stage by showing that it is optimal to pool some states whenever the players are not patient enough to enforce the first-best outcome and the receiver's preferred decision rule is highly responsive to the state.
+We first show that it is optimal to pool some states whenever the players are not patient enough to enforce the first-best outcome and the slope of the receiver's preferred decision rule is sufficiently high.

 Under Assumption \ref{quad}, the second-best decision (\ref{dstar}) given message $m$ pushes $d$ as close to $\rho_{FB}(m)$ as possible, while still keeping $d$ within distance $\ell$ from the receiver's preferred decision $\rho_R(m)$: